MohamedAbulgasem/LoadingOverlay/README.md

 ![](static/raw_directory_screenshot.png)

-Construct a `LoadingAnimation` instance with your lottie animation file and set its dimensions (width and height) specified in dp.
+Construct a `LoadingAnimation` instance with your lottie animation file and set its dimensions (width and height), specified in dp.

 ```kotlin
 LoadingOverlay.with(